chinmayarvind23/AIvaluate/docs/weekly logs/Cycle reports/cycle3-june5-to-june7.md

 ### Which tasks are going to be targeted from the next cycle with time estimates and owners (ie planning and who is going to own/work on each task)

-- Issue #18 (Set up frontend login page)
+  - Issue #18 (Set up frontend login/signup page): Colton
-  - Issue #21 (Set up http proxy middle ware for reverse proxy)
+  - Issue #21 (Set up http proxy middle ware for reverse proxy): Colton + Jerry
-  - Issue #19 (Design css common styling sheet that will be shared among all pages)
+  - Issue #19 (Design css common styling sheet that will be shared among all pages): Omar + Aayush
-  - Issue #23 (Submitted Docker container of frontend to the server)
+  - Issue #23 (Submitted Docker container of frontend to the server): Colton
-  - Issue #35 (Finish video presentation for design plan)
+  - Issue #35 (Finish video presentation for design plan): Whole time
-  - Issue #20 (Set up and containerize passport.js for user authentication)
+  - Issue #20 (Set up and containerize passport.js for user authentication): Colton
-  - Issue #31 (DDL setup for Postgres)
+  - Issue #31 (DDL setup for Postgres): Chinmay
-  - Issue #32 (Backend containerization & setting up backend to be compatible with express, passport, frontend, and the DB)
+  - Issue #32 (Backend containerization & setting up backend to be compatible with express, passport, frontend, and the DB): Chinmay
-  - Issue #33 (Setting up Digital Ocean to integrate with Postgres)
+  - Issue #33 (Setting up Digital Ocean to integrate with Postgres): Jerry + Chinmay
-  - Issue #24 (Write testing for user authentication)
+  - Issue #24 (Write testing for user authentication): Chinmay
-  - Issue #26 (Create issues for all features, finishable in 1-2 hours each)
+  - Issue #26 (Create issues for all features, finishable in 1-2 hours each): Whole team
-  - Issue #34 (Setup http-proxy-middleware for backend communication with AI API)
+  - Issue #34 (Setup http-proxy-middleware for backend communication with AI API): Colton + Jerry

 ### Burn-up chart (velocity)